soundpress/RulesOfNYC/docs/c16/index.rst

    The owner is required to obtain the appropriate DOB approval for all work to be performed, but where the owner and the occupant have agreed that work will be performed by the the occupant, they may also agree that the occupant will obtain the required DOB approvals, permits, and consents in accordance with all applicable laws, codes and rules on any work so permitted.

-   Should the owner and the occupant agree upon performance of the code compliance work or any portion thereof by such occupant, the owner and the occupant must file a written agreement with the Loft Board in accordance with the procedures set forth in 29 RCNY § 2-01(d)(1) of these rules.
+   Should the owner and the occupant agree upon performance of the code compliance work or any portion thereof by such occupant, the owner and the occupant must file a written agreement with the Loft Board in accordance with the procedures set forth in 29 RCNY § 2-01(d)(1).
 Such agreement must include:

       (i) an outline specification of all work to be performed and who will perform it;